 Previous researchers have only explored the association between student engagement and academic achievement (Delfino, 2019).
 For instance, Konig et al. (2021) and Hansen (2022) have explored the connection between collaborative problem-solving and mathematics engagement of students.
-However, Seidouvy and Schindler (2019) identified a gap in understanding of how students collaborate in mathematics classes, and argue that most studies focus on the outcome of collaboration, rather than the ongoing process of students working together.
-Moreover, as mentioned in Sen (2022) study, there is a necessity for further investigation into the subject of mathematics engagement.
+However, Seidouvy and Schindler (2019) identified a gap in the understanding of how students collaborate in mathematics classes, and argue that most studies focus on the outcome of collaboration, rather than the ongoing process of students working together.
+Moreover, as mentioned in Sen's (2022) study, there is a necessity for further investigation into the subject of mathematics engagement.
 The bulk of these studies primarily focus on academic achievement rather than engagement itself.
 Consequently, this study extends previous research by examining emotional intelligence as a mediating variable in the relationship between collaborative problem-solving and mathematics engagement among college students.
 It seeks to address existing gaps in the literature by exploring how the emotional intelligence of college learners influences the interplay between their engagement in mathematics and their ability to collaborate effectively in solving problems.

 Neglecting emotional and social learning may result in many students becoming disengaged especially those with anxiety in mathematics learning or students who do not have confidence working in a group (Cagirgan & Soyturk, 2021).
 The study’s objective was to improve the students’ engagement during mathematics class.
 Particularly, the findings of this research are vital to students who face difficulties in learning mathematics.
-Strengthening their collaborative problem-solving and enhancing their emotional intelligence may help them to actively engage in mathematics subject.
+Strengthening their collaborative problem-solving and enhancing their emotional intelligence may help them to actively engage in the mathematics subject.

 Moreover, mathematics educators and school administrators may develop innovations in terms of teaching strategies that will encourage students to collaborate and engage in mathematics class.
-Mathematics engagement is one of the major challenges dealt by students and teachers in teaching-learning environment and low mathematics engagement maybe a result of lack in collaboration during mathematics activities.
+Mathematics engagement is one of the major challenges faced by students and teachers in teaching-learning environment and low mathematics engagement maybe a result of lack in collaboration during mathematics activities.
 Hence, this encouraged the researcher to explore how emotional intelligence mediates the connection between collaborative problem-solving and student’s mathematics engagement in tertiary education.
 Additionally, the researcher intended to disseminate the study's findings to both public and private educational institutions and submit the work for publication on a peer-reviewed educational journal to reach academic and practitioner audiences across country.
 Publishing in a reputable journal and presenting the findings in academic forums and conferences will enhance the study's scholarly visibility and add to the expanding body of literature on mathematics education and student engagement globally.

 Objectives